Pomax/BezierInfo-2/docs/chapters/abc/content.en-GB.md

     \end{aligned} \right .
 \]

-So: if we have a curve's start and end point, then for any `t` value we implicitly know all the ABC values, which  (combined with an educated guess on appropriate `e1` and `e2` coordinates for cubic curves) gives us the necessary information to reconstruct a curve's "de Casteljau skeleton".
-Which means that we can now do several things: we can "fit" curves using only three points, which means we can also "mold" curves by moving an on-curve point but leaving its start and end point, and then reconstructing the curve based on where we moved the on-curve point to.
+So: if we have a curve's start and end points, then for any `t` value we implicitly know all the ABC values, which  (combined with an educated guess on appropriate `e1` and `e2` coordinates for cubic curves) gives us the necessary information to reconstruct a curve's "de Casteljau skeleton".
+Which means that we can now do several things: we can "fit" curves using only three points, which means we can also "mold" curves by moving an on-curve point but leaving its start and end points, and then reconstruct the curve based on where we moved the on-curve point to.
 These are very useful things, and we'll look at both in the next few sections.